ADHD & AUTISM in (undiagnosed) ADULTS

 ABOUT

-Neurodevelopmental disorders such as ADHD and autism in adults carry significant socio-economic consequences—both for the individual and for society.
+Neurodevelopmental disorders such as ADHD and autism in adults have significant socioeconomic and quality-of-life impacts.

 With many combined years of experience working with patients, ICT clinicians have developed methods that enhance diagnostic confidence, increase comfort with treatment, and ultimately improve outcomes for patients.